shapesmusic/Shapes-Basics-Draft/writing/about.md

 </div>

-🚧🚜 This is under construction: Rebuilding a shorter, reorganized version of [this talk](https://www.youtube.com/watch?v=2hPk2oMUgcs). 🚧
+🚧🚜 This is under construction: Rebuilding a shorter, reorganized, modular version of [this talk](https://www.youtube.com/watch?v=2hPk2oMUgcs). 🚧

 ### Chapter Outline